Back to Reference

 What are the 5 pillars of total rewards?

-The five pillars of total rewards are compensation, benefits, work-life balance, performance and recognition, and career development opportunities.
+The five pillars of total rewards are compensation, benefits, well-being, recognition, and career development.
+These elements work together to create a comprehensive employee value proposition beyond just salary.

 What are the five components of the total rewards model?